Paralympian Margaret Gibbs champions care at Rowcroft Hospice

 Care and support from Rowcroft

 Following a recent cancer diagnosis, Margaret has been receiving specialist palliative care from Rowcroft Hospice, to help manage her pain.
-Reflecting on a two-and-a-half-week stay in Rowcroft’s Inpatient Unit, Margaret said:
+Reflecting on a two-and-a-half-week stay in Rowcroft’s Inpatient Unit and her continued care at home, Margaret said:

 “The staff were amazing – so caring, empathic, and friendly – and I can’t praise them enough.
 Most people think that you only go into the hospice at the very end of life, but that isn’t true.
 Many people, like me, receive really good care and are able to go home again.
 Now that I’m at home, Rowcroft is still keeping in touch to check on me.
 It’s comforting to know they’re there if I need them.”